darkriszty/MarkdownTablePrettify-VSCodeExt/README.md

 - Remove redundant ending table border if the beginning has no border, so the table _will not end_ with "|".
 - Create missing ending table border if the beginning already has a border, so the table _will end_ with "|".
+- Save space by not right-padding the last column if the table has no border.
+- Support empty columns inside tables.

 ![feature X](assets/animation.gif)